 with me in my bed,

-he was a lovely special boy exploited by breeders with a house full of sick cats.
+he was a lovely special boy exploited by breeders with a house full of sick cats,

-Subsequently after losing previously losing "my man” Gr.
+This was shortly after losing previously losing "my man” Gr.
 Ch.
 Sharue Sun Prince,

-the Number One Siamese in the UK at that time,
+the Number One Siamese in the UK at that time, and a legend in the Cat Fancy.

 then losing Lacota in 2007